Teach With INFOhio

 Posted by: Emily Rozmus

 Emily Rozmus is a Senior Instructional Specialist at INFOhio.
-She has worked in education for over 25 years, first as a secondary English teacher and district librarian before starting at INFOhio in 2013.
+She has worked in education formore than 30 years, first as a secondary English teacher and district librarian before starting at INFOhio in 2013.
 Emily has developed district growth plans, integrated technology, created instruction for information literacy, fostered teacher development, and worked on teams to implement curriculum.
 At INFOhio, she focuses on training educators to use INFOhio resources to improve early learning.
 She also works to share research and best practices for helping students be better readers of INFOhio's digital text.

 Emily Rozmus